 Transferring to a new programme of study

-It is very important that you understand how a change of programme will affect your immigration permission.
+If you hold Tier 4 immigration permission it is very important that you understand how a change of programme will affect this.
 This is explained on our Changes to your programme of studies webpage.

 It is up to the institution running the programme of study that you want to change onto, whether they will accept you as a transfer student, or whether they need you to withdraw from your current programme of study and apply as a completely new student for the new programme of study.

 To change to a new degree course, either at Queen Mary or elsewhere, you might need to apply again through UCAS.
 However, depending on the time of year, and your circumstances, the new course might agree to accept a direct application from you which means you would not normally need to apply through UCAS.